GwenaelGabard/Guidelines/README.md

 ## Checklist

-Authors should check the following items before submitting their manuscripts.
+Authors should check the following items before submitting their manuscripts (this list is taken from JSV but is probably applicable to many other journals):

 - [ ] the manuscript has been 'spell checked' and 'grammar checked'.
 - [ ] journal policies have been reviewed.